PANCE Blueprint Pulmonary (9%)

 • Tachypnea, respiratory distress, wheezing

-• Ribavirin for severe lung or heart disease and in immunocompromised patients
+• Ribavirin reserved for severe disease in immunocompromised or high-risk patients

 Acute bronchitis (ReelDx)